 This not only helps clients manage their cash flow but also creates predictable income for your firm.

 5. Use AI and automation for credit control Instead of manually chasing payments, firms can use AI-driven tools to handle collections without damaging client relationships .
+This can be particularly useful for managing very late payments or when considering debt collection options.

 "We’ve tested AI making phone calls on behalf of firms to chase invoices.
 It’s incredibly realistic and can open up conversations without awkwardness." — Webinar Host